chetanparma1/python_datacamp/course11_introduction_to_databases_in_python/chp02_Applying_Filtering_Ordering_and_Grouping_to_Queries.md

 #### Comment:
 Well done!
 Notice the use of the .scalar() method: This is useful when you want to get just the value of a query that returns only one row and column, like in this case.

+## 09. Count of Records by State
+Often, we want to get a count for each record with a particular value in another column.
+The `.group_by()` method helps answer this type of query.
+You can pass a column to the .group_by() method and use in an aggregate function like sum() or count().
+Much like the .order_by() method, .group_by() can take multiple columns as arguments.